Avril-Cui/61040-portfolio/assignments/assignment2.md

 7. [**RescueTime Solution:**](https://www.rescuetime.com/) This is a tool that monitors focus sessions and daily activities, offering valuable logging of how time is actually spent and enabling users to reflect on their workflow.
 While it helps raise awareness of tasks achieved during a day and can improve focus quality over time, it does not function as an adaptive scheduler.
 Users must still rely on additional platforms to re-adjust and optimize their plans, which introduces extra complexity.

-# Application pitch: NEO
+# Application pitch: NEO Calendar
 > Introducing NEO $\to$ the ONE calendar app you need
 ## Motivation
-Most productivity tools force people into rigid plans that crumble the moment real life interferes, while students and professionals need not just another static planner, but a dynamic companion that learns, adjusts, and help them grow.
+Most productivity tools force people into rigid plans that crumble the moment real life interferes, while students and professionals need not just another complex and static planner, but a dynamic companion that learns, adjusts, and helps them actually boost productivity.

 ## Key features
+Neo is the ONE calendar app you need.
+Think of it as your digital personal assistant that adjust your daily plans dynamically as your day unfolds.
 Neo tackles the scheduling and productivity problems by making daily planning flexible and adaptive:

-1. **Adaptive routine tracker**: Productivists simply press Start and Finish on tasks.
-Neo logs actual time spent on the calendar and automatically reorganizes the day when tasks run long or go expected, so priorities and deadlines still get met without punishing Productivists for delays.
-This features helps Productivists focus on what matters most and reduces stress when the routine shifts.
+1. **Adaptive routine tracker and planner**: Instead of punishing users (Productivists) when tasks run long or goes unexpectedly, NEO automatically reorganizes the day.
+By simply pressing Start and Finish, actual time is logged and the schedule adapts in real time so priorities and deadlines are still met.
+This features helps Productivists focus on what matters the most and reduces stress when the routine shifts.

-2. **Schedule plans**: Productivists create tasks for future days by specifying key fields like task type, priority, deadlines, estimated duration, and flexibility (i.e., split and move booleans).
-Neo then translate this into a responsive plan that adjusts smoothly as real life unfolds, respecting constraints while mitigating frustrations caused by last-minute changes.
+2. **Schedule plans**: When creating tasks, Productivists specify essential fields like type, priority, deadlines, and flexibility (e.g., can the task be split or moved?).
+NEO uses these details to generate a responsive plan that adjusts dynamically and smoothly as unexpected events arise, respecting constraints while mitigating frustrations caused by last-minute changes.

-3. **Smart scheduling suggestions**: drawing from previous schedules and logs on actual activities, Neo identifies time blocks or task types where Productivists are prone to procrastination and flags instances where estimated durations may be unrealistic.
-Neo then provides evidence-based suggestions for realistic task durations, better focus windows, and time blocks for relax or debrief, empowering users to design plans that work more efficiently in practice.
+3. **Smart scheduling suggestions**: Drawing from previous schedules and logs on actual activities, Neo identifies time blocks or task types where Productivists are prone to procrastination and flags instances where estimated durations may be unrealistic.
+Neo then provides evidence-based suggestions for realistic task durations, better focus windows, and time blocks for relax or debrief, empowering Productivists to design plans that work more efficiently in practice.

 # Concept design
 ## TaskCatalog
 TaskCatalog manages all user-defined tasks as structured objects with attributes such as duration, priority, dependencies, slack, and deadlines.
-In concepts maintains the modularity of Neo's concept design because other concepts, such as TimeBlockPlan, RoutineLog, or AdaptiveSchedule, can reference the task information without duplicating or controlling it directly.
+This concept maintains the modularity of Neo's concept design because other concepts, such as TimeBlockPlan, RoutineLog, or AdaptiveSchedule, can reference the task information without duplicating or controlling it directly.
 In the broader context of Neo, TaskCatalog ensures that constraints (such as dependencies or deadlines) are respected before a task is assigned to time blocks (either by the user or by the adaptive scheduling algorithm).

 The generic type parameters are instantiated as follows:
 - User is bound to the system’s registered end users, each of whom owns and manages their own set of tasks.
-- TaskType represents categories of tasks defined for classification (e.g., Work, Health, Study) and is instantiated in the app where users customize a range of categories.
-- Slack is a buffer type for the tasks, instantiated to model permissible deviation margins (e.g., 15 minutes, 1 hour), which influences how adaptive scheduling adjusts plans.

 ```
-concept TaskCatalog [User, TaskType, Slack]
+concept TaskCatalog [User]

 purpose
     allows users to create tasks with different attributes that will get scheduled;
-    the attributes will be taken as input by the adaptive calendar algorithm to generate adaptive schedule;

 state
     a set of Tasks with
         an owner User
         a taskID String
         a taskName String
-        a category TaskType
+        a category String
         a duration Duration
         a priority Number
         a splittable Flag
         a timeBlockSet containing a set of Strings (optional) // these strings are timeBlockIds
         a deadline TimeStamp (optional)
-        a slack Slack (optional) // buffer margin for acceptable deviation
+        a slack String (optional) // buffer margin for acceptable deviation
-        a preDependence containing a set of Tasks (optional) // tasks that it depends on
+        a preDependence set of Tasks (optional) // tasks that it depends on
-        a postDependence containing a set of Tasks (optional) // tasks that depend on it
+        a postDependence set of Tasks (optional) // tasks that depend on it
         a note String (optional)

 actions
-    getUserTasks (owner: User): (taskTable: a set of Tasks)
+    getUserTasks (owner: User): (taskTable: set of Tasks)
         requires: exist at least one task with this owner
         effect: returns ALL tasks under this owner

     createTask (
-        owner: User, taskName: String, category: TaskType, duration: Duration,
+        owner: User, taskName: String, category: String, duration: Duration,
-        priority: Number, splittable: Flag, deadline?: TimeStamp, slack?: Slack, preDependence?: set of Tasks, note?: String
+        priority: Number, splittable: Flag, deadline?: TimeStamp, slack?: String, preDependence?: set of Tasks, note?: String
     ): (task: Task)
         effect
             generate a new taskId that has not been used;
             create a new task owned by owner with the attributes (taskId, taskName, category, duration, priority, splittable, deadline?, slack?, preDependence?, note?), the optional attributes are not required;
-            set this task's timeBlockSet as None;
+            set this task's timeBlockSet as an empty set;
             add this newly created task to postDependence of all tasks in its given preDependence;
             return this newly created task;

     assignSchedule (owner: User, taskID: String, timeBlockId: string)
         requires:
-            exists task with matching owner and taskId
+            exists a task with matching owner and taskId;
+            timeBlockId does not exist in this task's timeBlockSet;
         effect:
-            add timeBlockId to the set of timeBlockSet
+            add timeBlockId to this task's timeBlockSet

     verifyTime (taskId: String, intendedStart: Time, intendedEnd: Time): (verified: Boolean)
         requires:
             exists task with taskId
         effect:
-            returns True if (the latest end time of any preDependence last is before intendedStart) AND (the earliest start time of any postDependence is after intendedEnd);
+            returns True if (the latest end time of any preDependence task is before intendedStart) AND (the earliest start time of any postDependence is after intendedEnd);
             otherwise, return False;

     updateTask (owner: User, taskId: String, taskName: String)
-    updateTask (owner: User, taskId: String, category: TaskType)
+    updateTask (owner: User, taskId: String, category: String)
     updateTask (owner: User, taskId: String, duration: Duration)
     updateTask (owner: User, taskId: String, priority: Number)
     updateTask (owner: User, taskId: String, splittable: Flag)
     updateTask (owner: User, taskId: String, deadline: TimeStamp)
-    updateTask (owner: User, taskId: String, slack: Slack)
+    updateTask (owner: User, taskId: String, slack: String)
     updateTask (owner: User, taskId: String, postDependence: Number)
     updateTask (owner: User, taskId: String, preDependence: Number)
     updateTask (owner: User, taskId: String, note: String)